ejriffer/DATA-211-Final-Project/README.md

 ![Percent Null by Year-2](https://user-images.githubusercontent.com/74326062/166815734-cc146f47-24c1-4c9a-9a79-683ba39cd32f.png)

-Researching further, I believe there are null values for players who did not make it into the NBA, or did not play for a very long time.
+Researching further, I believe there are null values for players who did not make it into the NBA, did not play for a very long time, or were not successful in their NBA tenure.
 Because of this they have no information to be listed.

 So, the smaller amount of nulls for a recruit year means more players made it into the NBA and played for a longer time.
 Recruit year 1999 has the smallest amount of nulls at 69%.

-EXPAND
+Recruit class 2007 and 2004 are the two next smallest at 73% and 74% respectively.
+This data seems to reflect the first graph, as 1999, 2004, and 2007 had the most players that made it into the NBA, which reinforces the idea that classes with fewer missing values had more successful NBA players.

 ## Final Conclusions

-EXPAND
+Looking into this recruit class, the general consensus seems to agree that this is one of the best classes of all time.
+This class includes players such as: LeBron James, Carmelo Anthony, Chris Bosh, and Dwayne Wade.

 ## Sources